Author/publication: Stefan Szczelkun / Past Tense

 Stefan Szczelkun is an artist who publishes books, and videos on class and culture in response to specific places or communities.
 Stefan lived in St Agnes Place, in Kennington Park, from 1981 – 1996, then built his own house to the North of the park in Sharsted Street, where he lived for a further ten years.
 During these years Stefan made various works concerned with Kennington Common as a contested space, which include a pamphlet, posters, video, walks, and an archive of reference materials.
 These works continue to be an influence on a younger generation of artists.

+Past Tense is a publishing project based in South London, exploring London radical history.
 “To us the past, present and future are linked by shared experiences of social relations and our attempts to change them.
 A knowledge of the movements, ideas and events of the past can help to shape our actions in the present and beyond…”